 While second-degree manslaughter in Oklahoma isn’t considered as serious as first-degree, it’s still neither an excusable nor justifiable homicide.

-For example, two men are arguing at the top of the staircase, and one pushes the other.
+For example, two men argue at the top of the staircase, and one pushes the other.
 He falls down the stairs and dies.
-While the man who pushed him may not have meant to hurt or kill him, he should’ve taken into consideration that they were at the top of a staircase.
+While the man who pushed him may not have meant to hurt or kill him, he should’ve considered that they were at the top of a staircase.